9 moments that resonated at the 2022 Beijing Winter Olympics

 Questions over whether she gave up her American citizenship in order to do this arose during the Games, but Gu was mum about whether that was the case.

-Critics in the U.S. accused Gu of being a "traitor" to the U.S. or that she needed to "pick a side. "
+Critics in the U.S. accused Gu of being a "traitor" to the U.S. or said she needed to "pick a side. "

 With maturity and a clear sense of self, she responded: "It doesn't really matter if other people are happy or not because I feel as though I am doing my best, I'm enjoying the entire process, and I'm using my voice to create as much positive change as I can for the voices who will listen to me in an area that is personal and relevant to myself."